Why So Many Conditions Trace Back to Inflammation

 Taken together, this broader view suggests that inflammation is often more than a symptom.
 In many cases, it is part of the deeper physiological thread connecting pain, fatigue, restriction, and chronic dysfunction across multiple systems.
 Whether it begins as an immune response, develops in response to mechanical stress, or arises secondarily in the course of another disease process, its presence often signals a body under strain.

-Chronic inflammation in the etiology of disease across the life span – Overview of how inflammation contributes to cardiovascular, autoimmune, and neurodegenerative disorders.
+Chronic inflammation in the etiology of disease across the life span.
 Nature Medicine, 2019.
+Link